- Many snakes can live for several decades, especially a pet python – choose carefully!

 Most snakes are tame.
 Many are dangerous (even the tame ones).
 But it’s usually the conditions the aggressive behavior.
 If you’re going to keep a snake — and trust they will fascinate! — you need to commit and be empathetic to their needs.

-If you’re thinking about a snake, take the following into account:
+If you’re thinking about having a pet snake, take the following into account:

 - Snakes can live for two decades.
 This is a long-term commitment.